pusher/pusher-http-node/README.md

 #### getData

 Returns the parsed WebHook body.
-Throws an error if the content type is not `application/json` or the body is not valid JSON.
+Throws a Pusher.WebHookError if the WebHook is invalid, so please check the `isValid` result before accessing the data.

 ```javascript
 // will return an object with the WebHook data